jjarchdev/testing-testing/README.md

 | **Employees** | Browse published scenarios by category, search by title/tags/text, open a procedure and follow it |
 | **Admins** | Sign in, manage categories, draft or publish scenarios, keep the playbook current |

-Fresh installs start empty.
-The playbook is whatever your team writes.

 ---